davidmalcolm/gcc-global-state/plan.rst

 tab) that's used by both (gt_ggc_rtab is constant, written out by gengtype).

-Hence I think we need to specialcase the singletons inside ggc and pch, explicitly calling their traversal hook there at the appropriate times.
+We could add a way to add callbacks to both, but I think we need to specialcase the singletons inside ggc and pch, explicitly calling their traversal hook there at the appropriate times.
 **Hence it makes sense to have a single universe/context object even in a global-state build**: this is the single root struct for GGC; its traversal hooks lead to every other singleton being traversed.
 As we move global